The Folders Tab

 Everything organized.
 Nothing lost.

-Photos arrive here automatically from the SNAP tab, and manually from the Clean Up tab when you move or copy Camera Roll photos.
+Photos arrive here automatically from the Capture tab, and manually from the Clean Up tab when you move or copy Camera Roll photos.
 Each capture intent files photos to its default folder.
 Browse, filter, search, and act on everything you've captured.

 Smart Folders